KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 Under custom rules, you will find any custom-developed rules available under your developer section.
 Custom rules provide access to rules that are built for extensibility of Kianda capabilities.
 This is particularly used in situations when existing rules do not provide the required functionality.

 Custom rules have the purpose of providing a user interface for the end-users.
-If you need to build "a rule" then you should use a custom rule widget.
+If you need to **build a rule** then you should use a custom rule widget.

 It allows a developer to quickly build a reusable component that would then be used by process designers in real processes.